davidgirdhar/Notes/aws/basics.md

     It is an AWS feature that will automatically add or remove servers based on scaling rules you define based on metrics.

 ### RDS Multi-AZ
     is when you run a duplicate standby database in another Availability Zone in case your primary database fails.
+Microsoft SQL Server and PostgreSQL are available on Amazon RDS.

 ### CloudEndure Disaster Recovery
     It continuously replicates your machines into a low-cost staging area in your target AWS account and preferred Region enabling fast and reliable recovery.